nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/sgi_pkc_examples/sgi_pkc_asymmetric/cm33/example_board_readme.md

 Hardware requirements
 =====================
 - Type-C USB cable
-- FRDM-MCXA366 board
+- FRDM-MCXL255 board
 - Personal Computer

 Board settings
 ============
-No special settings are required.

 Prepare the Demo
 ===============
-1. Connect a USB Type-C cable between the host PC and the MCU-Link USB port on the target board.
+1. Connect a USB cable between the host PC and the MCU-Link USB port on the target board.
 2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits